estods3/raspberrypi-LiteArmi2/README.md

 <p align="center">

 #### Bill of Materials
 The table below contains the parts used to create the circuit.
-Additionally, red (5V), green (ground), and yellow (signals) solid core wire was used.
+Additionally, red (5V), green (ground), and yellow (signals) solid core wire was used to make the connections.

 <div align="center">